drayona/drayona.github.io/_pages/about_ayona.md

 Dr Ayona Barthakur has worked in the private health care sector, at Guwahati city for more than 20 years.
 She is heading the department of OBGyn at Ayursundra Superspecialty Hospital, Garchuk, Guwahati, a 270 bedded multispecialty Hospital since its inception.
 The Department includes a High Risk Pregnancy Unit and IVF Centre, in addition to 24X7 Emergency obstetric and gynaecological services.

+Her Motto

-Her Motto “ I am a very firm believer in preventive medicine.
-Which is why I counsel my patients regularly on the need for contraception, need to take extra precautions to prevent complications in High Risk pregnancies and specially the need for regular cancer screening which includes pap smears and Mammography.”
+> I am a very firm believer in preventive medicine.
+Which is why I counsel my patients regularly on the need for contraception, need to take extra precautions to prevent complications in High Risk pregnancies and specially the need for regular cancer screening which includes pap smears and Mammography.

 ## Her Experience: